 - What is my risk of long-term complications from this condition?

 - What restrictions do I need to follow?

-- Will physical activity, including sexual activity, increase my risk of complications?
+- Will physical activity, including sex, increase my risk of complications?

 - What diet and lifestyle changes should I make?

 - I have these other health problems.
 How can I best manage them together?

 It's important for you to understand your condition.
 Don't hesitate to ask other questions.

 A doctor or cardiologist who sees you for possible mitral valve stenosis may ask:

 - When did your symptoms begin?

 - Have your symptoms worsened?